About Spark Videotrucks

 Big Impact

 The scrolling ad mechanisms were limited to 14′ wide, so Spark introduced dual scrolling mechanisms on the Big Impact series of truck bodies.
 The Big Impact 20 (pictured) featured two scrolling displays on each side.
-Big Impact models were offered with side displays ranging from 18′ to 28′ wide.
+Big Impact models had side displays ranging from 18′ to 28′ wide.

 2010